Drazin Inverses in Categories

-A keen-eyed reader may note that in the statement of the lemma, we started with a map in the idempotent splitting, while in \cite[Thm 2]{robinson1987generalized} this is not stated.
+The reader may notice that in the statement of the lemma, we started with a map in the idempotent splitting, while in \cite[Thm 2]{robinson1987generalized} this is not stated.
 However, this is not an issue.
 Indeed, if $x^{k+1}$ has a kernel and cokernel as above, such that $\kappa \lambda$ is an isomorphism, then we can compute that:

 So $x^{k+1}e^c_{\lambda,\kappa} = x^{k+1}$ and similarly $x^{k+1}e^c_{\lambda,\kappa} = x^{k+1}$.
 So $x^{k+1}: (A,e^c_{\lambda,\kappa}) \to (A,e^c_{\lambda,\kappa})$ is a map in the idempotent splitting.
 Then under the other conditions of the above theorem or \cite[Thm 2]{robinson1987generalized}, by applying the above lemma, the statement that $x^{k+1}: (A, e^c_{\lambda,\kappa}) \to (A, e^c_{\lambda,\kappa})$ is an isomorphism is equivalent to saying that $x^{k+1} + e_{\lambda,\kappa}$ is an isomorphism.
 Finally, we also recapture the formula for the Drazin inverse in \cite[Thm 2]{robinson1987generalized} in terms of the complement of the induced idempotent (recalling that we showed that $e_{\lambda,\kappa}=e^c_x$ and $e^c_{\lambda,\kappa} = e_x$):